-Anything from Curio will make for a great party host gift since their blends are made with unique or sometimes hard-to-find spices, and all will add an incredible depth of flavor to food.
+Anything from Curio will make for a great party host gift since their blends are made with rare and hard-to-find spices, and all will add an incredible depth of flavor to food.
 However, there's one Curio product that earns preference over them all: The Pickling Kit.

-Curio's Picking Kit includes a 16 oz. glass pickling jar, a recipe booklet with two quick-pickle recipes, and two pickling spice blends: a hot Moroccan blend with chilies, rose petals, and long pepper as well as a mild Madagascar blend with baie rose, wild pepper, turmeric and allspice leaf.
-It's a gift with a DIY element that would allow your host to even use its final product during a future hosting event!
-What guest wouldn't like pickled vegetable appetizers?
+Curio's Picking Kit includes a 16 oz. glass pickling jar, a recipe booklet with two quick-pickle recipes and two pickling spice blends: a hot Moroccan blend with chilies, rose petals and long pepper as well as a mild Madagascar blend with baie rose, wild pepper, turmeric and allspice leaf.
+It's a gift with a DIY element and your host could potentially even use its final product during they're next event.
+Who wouldn't like pickled vegetable appetizers?